Characteristics of an Authentic Montessori School

 The Directress

-• Is trained by an AMS/AMI recognized school (not all ‘Montessori’ training centers are accepted)
+• Is trained by an AMS/AMI/MACTE recognized school (not all ‘Montessori’ training centers are accepted)

 The Environment

-• Provides a neutral background for materials and eliminates visual distraction
+• Provides a neutral background for materials and eliminates unnecessary visual distractions.

 • Provides sufficient Montessori materials for: